Robotic Dog — Full-Stack Autonomous Robot: Computer Vision, NLP, and Mechatronics

 Stage A — Object Detection and Navigation

-The wide-angle camera feeds a computer vision model that detects and classifies objects within the robot’s field of view.
+The wide-angle camera feeds a MobileNetV2 object-detection model — chosen for its accuracy-to-latency balance on constrained hardware — running on an NVIDIA Jetson Nano under ROS.
+It detects and classifies objects within the robot’s field of view.
 When a valid target is identified, the system:

 The navigation loop runs at 10 Hz, updating the heading correction on every frame.